learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 # Question 6:

 >[!Purpose]
 > In this next question, we will apply the understanding of first order logic to more commonly encountered sets and practice manipulating statements.
-The goals being to get more familiar and fluent with reading and manipulating set notation, as well as practicing some tools commonly used to aid in proofs.
+It's a chance to get more familiar with and fluent in reading and manipulating set notation, as well as practicing some tools commonly used to aid in proofs.

 ## Useful notation for sets of numbers for easy reference: